ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 Note: At this stage there is no functional change of the wallet extension.
 Just prepararation.

 3. Add the UserId parameter in all request handlers.

 Note: still no functional change, except that now all the rpc urls in the test need "?u=1" to work

-4. Change the format of the signed string
+4. Change the format of the signed string and implement the authenticate endpoint.

+5. Do the rest of the wiring of the userId

+6. Implement the "join" endpoint, and make sure everything works E2E

 ### SGX stream